 As for what took place with the problems and reluctance of the U.S. Senate to approve the annexation of Texas, the success of the joint Congress vote on Texas annexation did in fact set a precedent, known as the "Tyler Precedent," that would be applied to how the United States dealt with a vote on Hawaii's annexation.

-I know it is hard to believe that Americans were not the "expansionists" which History Revisionists want us to believe.
-But evidence shows that Washington D.C. was against annexation of Hawaii in the exact same way as they were against American expansion and the annexation of Texas in the 1840s.
+I know it is hard to believe that Americans were not the "expansionists" that History Revisionists want us to believe.
+However, evidence shows that Washington D.C. was against the annexation of Hawaii in the exact same way as they were against American expansion and the annexation of Texas in the 1840s.

 So why all of the trickery to get Hawaii admitted?